Our Guide To Elbow Injury Claims

 How much money can you sue for pain and suffering?

-How much money you recieve is commensurate with your pain and suffering.
+How much money you receive is commensurate with your pain and suffering.
 For example, brain damage could result in higher compensation amounts than a finger fracture.

 How do I know if my elbow injury is serious?